 Double Your Impact!

 Today you have the opportunity to make your gift go twice as far to help animals in Wisconsin.
 Isn’t that fantastic?
-Thanks to the George Kress Family Foundation, Nicholas Family Foundation, Jude Ford, Pat Bachhuber, Nancy Behrens, Todd & Kim James, Kathleen Ryan, and other friends of the Wisconsin Humane Society, your donation will have twice the impact on the 40,000+ animals we care for each year at our Green Bay, Door County, Milwaukee, Ozaukee, and Racine Campuses.
+Thanks to the George Kress Family Foundation, the Nicholas Family Foundation, Joyce Madsen & pups, Jude Ford, the Robertson Family, Nancy Behrens, Todd & Kim James, Kathleen Ryan, and other friends of the Wisconsin Humane Society, your donation will have twice the impact on the 40,000+ animals we care for each year at our Green Bay, Door County, Milwaukee, Ozaukee, and Racine Campuses.

-Any gift you give by September 30, will automatically double in value — up to $200,000*!
+Any gift you give will automatically double in value — up to $200,000*!